ClementBenezech/webpackExperiments/README.md

 ![Alt text](assets/images/webpack.png?raw=true "Some modules beeing bundled very hard")

-# What is this repo?

-This is meant as a resource to help you understand how to use webpack and test its behavior.
+# Welcome to webpack for dummies.

+## Ever wanted to know what the front "build" process is all about?

+I mean, yeah ok, you install packages, you write front end code and shit, it does stuff.

+But for all this to becom a web application people can actually use on their browser, there needs to be some kind of transformation process.

-Webpack is a Module bundler: it will kindof "agregate" everything in your project, and generate a "build"
+Webpack is a Module bundler: it will kindof "agregate" everything in your project, and generates a "build", taking into account dependencies between all the modules.

-It consists of one or multiple files containing optimized JS, styles, images etc, generated from you project source.
+Te build itself consists of one or multiple files containing optimized JS, styles, images etc, generated from you project source (see image above :) )

 So wether you are using Vanilla JS and simple CSS or react components with css in JS and typescript, Webpack will be able to package it into a webapp that any browser can understand.